chuckfinca/a-simple-llm-kit/README.md

 ### Available Instrumentation

-- **Automatic Tracing**: Key methods like `ModelBackend.predict` and each step in a Pipeline are automatically wrapped in trace spans with rich, LLM-specific attributes
+- **Automatic Tracing**: Key methods like `ModelBackend.predict` and each step in a Pipeline are automatically wrapped in trace spans with rich, LLM-specific attributes.
-- **Automatic Metrics**: The framework emits metrics for model calls, circuit breaker failures and state changes, and overall request latency
+- **Automatic Metrics**: The framework emits metrics for model calls, circuit breaker failures and state changes, and overall request latency.
-- **Rich Per-Request Data**: The `PerformanceMetrics` object, accessible in your API response, provides a detailed breakdown of timing and token usage for debugging individual requests
+- **Rich Per-Request Data**: The `PerformanceMetrics` object, accessible in your API response, provides a detailed breakdown of timing and token usage for debugging individual requests.

 ## 📊 Response Format